Hannahllmm/8-Week-SQL-Challenge/Case Study #3: Foodie-Fi/Solution.md

 | 113         | 2       | 2020-09-13T00:00:00.000Z |
 | 113         | 2       | 2020-10-13T00:00:00.000Z |

 ### Case 3: Customers moving from a basic monthly plan to either pro plan
 Here we need to output the dates that customers are paying the basic monthly membership.
 We'll calculate any deductions at a later stage.
-For now, we want the dates from the date that they started the basic monthly membersip up until the month before they changed to another subscription.
+For now, we want the dates from the date that they started the basic monthly membership up until the month before they changed to another subscription.

 ```sql
 WITH lead_plans AS (